BEFORE YOU GO...

 - Conduct ongoing monitoring to check and report suspicious transactions.
 Moreover, perform risk assessments to ensure that customer information is up to date.

-This stage requires businesses to investigate customers’ past criminal activity and any suspicious behaviour to check the risk they may pose.
+This stage requires businesses to investigate customers’ past criminal activity and any suspicious behavior to check the risk they may pose.
 Since FinCEN does not specify risk levels, your organisation must develop its own standards for identifying risk profiles.

 There is no one-size-fits-all approach to customer due diligence.
 Businesses use three different types of CDD to assess consumer risk: